- About Pitbulls

 The Gift of Volunteerism - Help Us Help Them

 Volunteer foster homes make all the difference in a shelter dog's ability to return to normal life.
 Learn more from our Foster Home Faq.
-If you think you'd like to embark on this exciting adventure, please email us through our Contact Page and we'll send a Foster Home Questionnaire, then arrange to meet with you to discuss this important work.
+If you think you'd like to embark on this exciting adventure, please fill our our questionnaire, then we'll arrange to meet with you to discuss this important work.

 A dedicated team of dog lovers helps soothe, socialize and train special canine survivors who live in BADRAP's Rescue Barn.
 Do you have good leadership and problem solving skills?
 Do you work well in teams?
 Previous dog training experience preferred but not necesssary.
-Read up for more info on what happens at the Rescue Barn.
+Learn more about the Rescue Barn.

 Vet Techs and Veterinarians for Low Income Public Outreach

 To help us reach our goal of improving the lives of pit bulls in our more challenged communities, we are currently building a list of RVTs and DMVs who are willing to partner with us to provide resources to low income pit bull owners.
 Specifically, we need RVTs to offer vaccinations and DMVs to provide spay/neuter surgeries both in the field and at designated clinics.
-For more information on our needs and our quarterly outreach events, please contact Christine Allen.
+For more info on our needs and our monthly outreach events, please contact Sarah Williams.
 Thank you.

 Shelter Dog Training